EricThomson/anaties/readme.md

 ### Edge artifacts
 Handling edge artifacts can be tricky: currently I use Gustaffson's method as the default, though at some point might tinker with that.

 ## To do
-- Add ability to listen to filter (listen(data))
 - Add notch filter to LFP? (notch(data, freq)) https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.iirnotch.html
-- Limit high frequencies in fft?
+- Add some noise to fft test example.
 - Add numerical tests with random seed set not just graphical eyeball tests.
 - Long-term: autodocs (sphinx?)
 - Long-term: Make audio player that shows location in waveform for spectrogram.